-We acknowledge the traditional Aboriginal owners of country throughout the municipality of the Rural City of Wangaratta, and we pay our respects to their culture and their Elders past, present and emerging.
+We acknowledge the traditional custodians of the lands on which the Rural City of Wangaratta communities reside.
+We pay our respects to their Elders past, present and emerging, and celebrate and respect their continuing cultures.
+We are committed to walking beside all traditional owners as we move towards reconciliation.